About Destination Imagination (DI) Colorado

 4. How Much Time Does DI Require?

-The DI season begins on September 1, with the release of that season’s Challenges, and ends with the Regional Tournament in the spring.
+The DI season begins on August 1, with the release of that season’s Challenges, and ends with the Regional Tournament in the spring.
 Most Team Managers start in the late fall, but some don’t begin until January.
-The average Team Manager meets once a week for 2 to 3 hours, and as the tournament approaches the team may decide to add additional practice time.
-The time requirement may vary by age, challenge chosen, and the competitive ambitions of the team.
+The average team meets once a week for two to three hours, and as the tournament approaches, some teams may decide to add additional practice time.
+The time commitment varies by age, challenge chosen, and the competitive ambitions of the team.
+It’s really up to each team to decide how much time they want and need to put into solving the challenge they’ve selected.
+A new team should plan on 32 hours of work time to solve a challenge.

-Teams placing at their Regional Tournament will advance to the State Tournament in April and teams placing at State will advance to Global Finals at the end of May.
+Teams placing at their Regional Tournament can advance to the State Tournament in April and teams placing at State can advance to Global Finals at the end of May.

 5. How Much Does DI Cost?